 Texas Online Casinos

 Online casinos are not legal in Texas, nor is that likely to change any time soon.
-At present, social and sweepstakes casinos represent the closest Texans can get to the experience of actual online casino and poker play in the state.
+At present, social and sweepstakes casinos are Texans’ only resort for online-style poker and casino games.

-As far as retail casinos go, Texas has no commercial casinos and only a couple of tribe-owned properties with Class II gambling.
-As a result, those in Texas wishing to gamble in a casino are likely going to need to travel elsewhere to do so.
+As far as retail casinos go, Texas has no commercial casinos and only three tribe-owned properties with Class II gambling.

-Here is an overview of Texas casinos, including information about the current and future status of online casinos and about retail casinos in the Lone Star State.
+Here is an overview of Texas casinos, including information about the current and future status of online and retail casinos in the Lone Star State.